Skip to main content

 • intake workflow commands

-• adapter dispatch strategy
+• custom adapter dispatch strategy beyond the shipped agentxchain/adapter-interface

 Those are runner features or adjacent product surfaces.
 The runner interface is the governed execution boundary.